Ask a doctor about a prescription for ESOMEPRAZOL SUN 40 mg GASTRO-RESISTANT TABLETS

 esomeprazol

 Esomeprazol SUN contains a medicine called esomeprazol.
 It belongs to a group of medicines called proton pump inhibitors.
-These work by reducing the amount of acid produced by the stomach.
+These work by reducing the amount of acid that the stomach produces.

 Esomeprazol is used to treat the following conditions: